Béatrice Picard

 Picard received the title of "Miss Radio, Télévision et Cinéma Monde" in 1958.
 She was a nominee in the 2008 Genie Awards for Best Lead Actress in My Aunt Aline (Ma tante Aline) in which she plays the title character.

-Picard became a Member of the Order of Canada in 1988 and, in 2012, she was made an Officer of the National Order of Quebec.
+She was appointed a Member of the Order of Canada (CM) in 1988, in recognition of her "significant contribution to theatre in Quebec."
+In 2012, she was made an Officer of the National Order of Quebec (OQ).
+She was also awarded the Queen Elizabeth II Golden Jubilee Medal and Queen Elizabeth II Diamond Jubilee Medal in 2002 and 2012 respectively.

+Picard died in her sleep on December 9, 2025, at the age of 96.